hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     The 'power_pitzer_orderN' excitation generator uses precalculated weights and unlike 'power_pitzer', it also samples i and j with weighted probabilities.

+    In the case of the UEG, the 'power_pitzer' excitation generator pre-calculates Power-Pitzer like weights for the selecting of orbital a. i and j are selected like the 'no_renorm' UEG excitation generator.
+    If a is occupied, the excitation is forbidden.
     ..

         [todo] - Add paper citation once it is published.
-Highlight special case of UEG.

 ``power_pitzer_min_weight``
     type: float.